taichi/modernjs/modernjs.en.md

 In fact, to get knowledge about the rules as defined in this plug-in by yourself, it will not be enough to simply use it with a small project.

-The merit of using a de facto standard framework lies in this place.
+The merit of using a de-facto standard framework lies in this place.

 #### [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y)
-How careful are you using the `Accessibility` of the system that we are making?
+How carefully are you using the `Accessibility` of the system that we are making?

-I feel that it is `Accessibility` that has a lower priority than Security which tends to be negligible.
+I feel that it is `Accessibility` that has a lower priority than `Security` which tends to be negligible.

-Because it is to provide a rich UI for a better user experience, it may be good to give consideration to users with handicapped on the extension line.
+Because it is to provide a rich UI for a better user experience, it may be good to give consideration to users with disabilities on the extension line.

-However [WAI-ARIA 1.1](https://www.w3.org/TR/2016/CR-wai-aria-1.1-20161027/) and [MDN's ARIA page](https: / /developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) from end to end and it's impossible to say you're going to do it.
+However reading through [WAI-ARIA 1.1](https://www.w3.org/TR/2016/CR-wai-aria-1.1-20161027/) and [MDN's ARIA page](https: / /developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) from end to end is extremely hard if you are to do it.

-[HTML5 Accessibility](http://www.html5accessibility.com/) I would like to provide maximum value with minimal effort to one easy, handy reference hand.
+I hope to provide the maximum value as much as I can with the munimum effort, such as referencing to [HTML5 Accessibility](http://www.html5accessibility.com/).

-That's why let's first make sure that the JSX in the project uses the `eslint-plugin-jsx-a11y` recommended rule to deal with the `Accessibility` correspondence.
+So I recommend to make sure first that the JSX in the project uses the `eslint-plugin-jsx-a11y` recommended rule to deal with the `Accessibility` support.

-# Topics on Testing
+# Testing
 Even if it says a test in a bite there are various.
 Here we talk about developer testing.

 I think the technology that the programmer should master the most in application creation tests.